With the completion of the

 Phonograph at Edison's Menlo Park Laboratory on December

-6, 1877 sound was essentially redefined as Edison had
+6, 1877 the idea that sound was fundamentally ephemeral was essentially redefined.
+Edison had

 In 1857